Muterra/doc-golix/spec.md

 See above for description.

-### 4. Binder MUID
+### 4. Binder GUID

-The full MUID (hash algorithm byte + file hash) of the MEOC object containing the identity (the public keys) of the agent placing the binding.
+The full GUID (hash algorithm byte + file hash) of the GEOC object containing the identity (the public keys) of the agent placing the binding.

-### 5. Target MUID
+### 5. Target GUID

-The MUID of the MEOC resource to bind to.
+The GUID of the GEOC resource to bind to.

 ### 6. Address algorithm